onepub-dev/dcli/README.md

 DShell and Dart also make it harder to make some of the common mistakes that Bash invites.

 With Dart and DShell you have the option to Type your variables.
-This is a bit of a controversial issues so DShell doesn't force you to Type your scripts but I ALWAYS use types and you should too.
+This is a bit of a controversial issues, so DShell doesn't force you to Type your scripts but I ALWAYS use types and you should too.

 For a long time I've wanted to build a replacement tool that has the elegance of a modern language, with the power of Bash.